-Anne Beaulieu (1970) is programme manager of Energysense, at University of Groningen for the Energy Academy Europe.
+Anne was programme manager of Energysense, at the University of Groningen between 2015 and 2018.
 Before taking on this position, she was project manager of the Groningen Energy and Sustainability Programme.
 She joined the University of Groningen following several years as senior research fellow at the Royal Netherlands Academy of Arts and Sciences (KNAW), where she also acted as deputy programme leader of the Virtual Knowledge Studio for the Humanities and Social Sciences between 2005 and 2010.
 Before that, she investigated the development of neuroimaging and cognitive neuroscience, leading to her PhD dissertation (University of Amsterdam 2000).
 In 1999, she was appointed Lecturer in Science, Culture and Communication, in Bath, UK.
-Her work in Groningen is well served by her interdisciplinarybackground, which ranges from neuroscience to sociology, including communications and art history (McGill University 1992, 1994).
-Beaulieu has been a member of the Dutch national research school WTMC (science, technology and modern culture) since its inception.
+Her work in Groningen is well served by her interdisciplinary background, which ranges from neuroscience to sociology, including communications and art history (McGill University 1992, 1994).
+Beaulieu has been a member of the Dutch national research school WTMC (science, technology and modern culture) since its inception in 1995.

 A dominant theme in Beaulieu’s work is the importance of interfaces for the creation and circulation of knowledge.
 Past research projects at the KNAW in the area of e-science and e-research focused on data-sharing (expert panel for OECD [PDF]), on knowledge networks, and on visualisation and visual knowledge (see publications and Network Realism).
 Beaulieu has also done extensive work in the field of digital humanities, on new (ethnographic) research methods and on ethics in e-research.
 She also has a very successful track-record in conceiving and implementing novel, interactive forms of communication in research and teaching.
 More information about ongoing projects and past research can be found on this website ( https://annebeaulieu.wordpress.com ).